halfbyte/imap_cleaner/README.md

 Actions are a set of actions that will be applied to all matching messages.
 Currently only move is implemented, as this is the only thing I need.
-(Most Email clients unfortunately don't understand the correct deletion sematics of IMAP...)
+(Most Email clients unfortunately don't understand the correct deletion semantics of IMAP...)